francoisromain/postcss-button/README.md

 - _active_: class name to apply the active styles.
 - _disabled_ (optional): class name to apply the disabled styles.

-If optional values are not set, fallback to the atRule declaration values.
+Missing declarations fallback to the _default_ settings.

 * * *